 Mode I students must accumulate twenty-four units over two semesters.
 All core courses are compulsory.
-In addition to fulfilling the course requirements for Mode II, Mode I students must take Mode I core courses and two extra Modern English options and one extra Old and Middle English option (i.e. six options in all).
+In addition to fulfilling the course requirements for Mode II, Mode I students must take Mode I core courses and three extra options (i.e. six options in all).
 No student may take the same option twice.
-Please see sample lists under ENG 2007 and ENG 2008/2009 for a guide to seminar topics.